 We are very excited to inform you that Model Motorcars has purchased the brand name and inventory of Scale Hardware, a company specialized in miniature nuts, bolts, rivets, fasteners, etc., which serviced hobbyists and miniature machinists globally for over 20 years.
 We believe this will be a great addition to our already vast line-up, as the Pocher community continues to evolve into super-detailing our beloved Pochers to new heights!

 as well as photos of many great models built using them.
-As it is our tradition, we will also have a Scale Hardware International Museum.
+As is our tradition, we will also have a Scale Hardware International Museum.